 This mix can be sown onto prepared soil any time in the Autumn or early Spring.
 According to the time sown and other soil conditions, a different balance of the species will result.
 If sown in Spring you tend to get Corn Chamomile and Corn Marigold dominating.
 Cornfield annuals are quite happy on fertile soils.

 Sow at a rate of between 1 and 2 grams per square metre.
 (Can be 1g if sowing in addition to a meadow mix or 2g on its own.)

 For a repeat showing the following year, allow the flowers to set seed, cut down in late summer (ideally with a scythe or, more noisily with a strimmer!) and remove the cuttings and then leave for a few weeks.
-Any grass and perennial weeds that appear can then be removed by hand or by spraying with a systemic herbicide before you rotovate in the autumn, rake the soil and, possibly, sow some extra seed as well.
+Any grass and perennial weeds that appear can then be removed by hand before you rotovate in the autumn, rake the soil and, possibly, sow some extra seed as well.
 Though there will probably be enough seed already present.